uthcode/learntosolveit/source/python.rst

 used as a class method.

-[In C it is possible to prefix a normal function definition with the word static to get the compiler to load the fiunction into static memory - this often gives a performance improvement.]
+[In C it is possible to prefix a normal function definition with the word static to get the compiler to load the function into static memory - this often gives a performance improvement.]

 Python started off implementing "static methods" then later